Qualys/spring4scanwin/README.md

 # Project Deprecated
 Functionality has been rolled into our product offerings, see https://www.qualys.com/apps/software-composition-analysis/ for details.

+Project will be removed/deleted on October 1, 2025.

 # Spring4Scanner
 ## Description
 The Spring4Scan.exe utility helps to detect CVE-2022-22963, and CVE-2022-22965 vulnerabilities.